UKSKprosodynetwork/UKSKprosodynetwork.github.io/index.md

 ### Practical Information

-Please see our [OSF repository](https://osf.io/msyf2/?view_only=c87fe156d1874ffba8a16cc363b225af) '2023 Workshop' for Information about the venue, transport, accommodation, and registration.
+Please see our [OSF repository](https://osf.io/msyf2/?view_only=c87fe156d1874ffba8a16cc363b225af) '2023 Workshop' for Information about the venue, transport, and accommodation.

 ### Invited Speakers